relloyd/halfpipe/README.md

 ```

-## Support for Serverless With AWS Lambda - 12 Factor Mode
+## Support for Serverless with AWS Lambda - 12 Factor Mode

 Halfpipe is small enough to run in AWS Lambda.